unfoldedBloodns/unfoldedBloodns/README.md

        @j134nn9090
        @N0V4-B1
        @ZukkosHonor

+       int if i have freetime ,, no resp sometimes.

+            pls do not be afraid of me im very nice when being talked/asked

+            how to reach me ? : im always at bakery area on safe server #1. sometimes at chinese safe server.

        ── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ── ⋆⋅☆⋅⋆ ──

        thats all ! thank you for reading my read me ! always remeber that your important to someone special !